JPRA-Dev/Wordpress_Plugins_Workshop/content/introduction.md

+    01. Installation
+    02. What are they?
+Plug in the core - Plugins and themed-plugins
+    03. The plugin library

 # A bit of context

 A WordPress plugin is essentially one or more functions defined in PHP files, as PHP is the main scripting language powering WordPress.
 It also typically has 3 other components: